In struggling economies and highly competitive fields, finding a new job can be a real challenge.

 But there are some other reasons you might not be getting the job you want.

-If you’re applying for jobs far from where you currently live, let the employer know that you are in the process of making a permanent move.
+If you’re searching for jobs far from where you currently live, let the employer know that you are in the process of making a permanent move.
 Otherwise, it could seem like you’re sending resumes to hundreds of companies and not even paying attention to where they are.

 If there are large periods of time missing or unaccounted for, explain why in your cover letter.
 It’s better to address this issue head-on than to try and ignore it.